AnthonyZJiang/Microsoft-Reward-Chrome-Ext/README.md

    3. Copy Debug Info.
 This will place a bunch of information in your clipboard.
 The information is not useful for end users.

 ### Solve Cards
 Next to extension options you can click solve cards to try to solve any promo links and quizzes manually.
-New tabs will open, do not close them, the will close automatically when completed , so dont worry.
+New tabs will open, do not close them, the will close automatically when completed ,so dont worry.
 ### Action Button Badge

 The colour of the badge changes depending on your daily reward progress or the status of the extension: